-University of pennsylvania
+University of Pennsylvania Admissions Consultants

 The University of Pennsylvania (usually called "Penn") is a private university located in Philadelphia, Pennsylvania, and is one of the Ivy League schools.
 It was founded in 1740 and is home to the world-renowned Wharton School of business.